 Why do national roof calculators look lower than Wisconsin bids?

-Many calculators assume simpler roof geometry, average access, standard tear-off, and limited hidden repairs.
+Many calculators assume simple roof geometry, average access, standard tear-off, and limited hidden repairs.
 A real Wisconsin bid may include flashing, deck repair, ice-dam details, ventilation work, permit checks, lake-home access, and attic corrections.

 Will a new roof stop ice dams?